 Rain chance returns as we get out for Independence Day Weekend Celebrations

+As the front stalls across Southeast Texas, a few showers will be possible Saturday morning ahead of more widespread activity by the afternoon hours.
+Thermometers start off in the mid 70s early Saturday morning before reaching for the upper 80s by the afternoon thanks to added cloud cover.
+Additional activity will be possible into the second half of the weekend on Independence Day.
+While most of the activity should sit sub-severe, biggest concerns to monitor with a stronger storm include heavy rainfall, lightning and gusty winds.
+Don’t cancel celebrations, but have a backup plan to take those inside in the event that tropical downpours roll through your area.
+While the rain will likely inconvenience some of our outdoor plans and celebrations, the good news is it along with added cloud cover should hold temperatures around the mid-to-upper 80s.

+As additional moisture sticks with us through the weekend, additional rain and storms stick with us through at least the first half of next week.
+Stay tuned!

-Wednesday Night: Partly cloudy with a 30% chance for showers and an isolated storm.
-Low: 75.
+Friday Night: Mostly cloudy with a chance for showers and an isolated storm.
+Low: 76.
 Wind: SE 0-5 mph.

-Thursday Night: Mostly cloudy with a 30% chance for rain and thunderstorms before midnight.
+Saturday Night: Mostly cloudy with a 30% chance for rain and thunderstorms.
 Low: 74.
-Wind: SSE 0-5 mph.
+Wind: SE 0-5 mph.

+Independence Day: Mostly cloudy with a 60% chance for rain and thunderstorms.
+High: 88.
+Wind: SE 5-10 mph.

 Copyright 2020 KBTX.
 All rights reserved.